jweeeezy/configs/README.md

 ## Get Started

 >Following the `one source of truth` principle, installed files will be created as symlinks to this repository.
-This ensures better consistency and easier maintainablity.
+This ensures better consistency and easier maintainability.

 * Install `dotfiles/` and some `tools/` on your system as symlinks in `/home/$USER/` or `/usr/local/bin/`, backup existing files.